bayfrontmedia/bones-web/docs/events/logevents.md

-# Events: Logs
+# Events: LogEvents

-Log entry modifications.
+Events which are logged.

 | Subscription (method)             | Event             | Priority |
 |-----------------------------------|-------------------|----------|